juanfranblanco/vscode-solidity/README.md

 * Snippets
 * Compilation of the current contract (Press F1 Solidity : Compile Current Solidity Contract), or F5
 * Compilation of all the contracts (Press F1 Solidity : Compile all Solidity Contracts), or Ctrl+F5 / Cmd+F5
+* Code completion for all contracts / libraries in the current file and all referenced imports
+* Default project structure (solidity files needs to be in the 'src' directory, and libraries in the 'lib' directory).
+Libraries will follow the same structure.
 * Compilation supporting EIP82 (dappfile and dependency packages)
-* Default project structure (just pust your code in 'src' and libraries in 'lib')
 * Support for different solidity versions (Remote and local)
 * Code generation using https://github.com/Nethereum/abi-code-gen, it includes currently the default template for Nethereum service, dtos generation.
   (Open 'contractName.json' after compilation from the bin folder.
 Press F1 and press Solidity: Code generate from compilation output..)
   Please contribute more templates.
 * Linting using Solium
-* Code completion for all contracts / libraries in the current file and all referenced imports

 # Instructions